alexbeams1898/vending-machine/README.md

 - Note: Will not work if payload does not use correct schema

 Example:
-Add a new soda called "Ale"
+To add a new soda called "Ale", use the following payload:
 {
    "id": "05",
    "productName": "Ale",